TAP A332 at Lisbon on Jul 12th 2014, engine shut down in flight

 A TAP Air Portugal Airbus A330-200, registration CS-TOO performing flight TP-208 from New York JFK,NY (USA) to Lisbon (Portugal) with 267 people on…

-A TAP Air Portugal Airbus A320-200, registration CS-TNK performing flight TP-687 from Luxembourg (Luxembourg) to Porto (Portugal), was descending…
+A TAP Air Portugal Airbus A320-200, registration CS-TNS performing flight TP-643 from Brussels (Belgium) to Lisbon (Portugal), was in the initial…

 Newest articles